bernatferragut/FutureWeb-blog/about.md

 ## INTRO

-Hi, I'm Bernat, I'm a Freelance Visual Designer / Programmer / NewTech Teacher.
-I have a background in Eng. and a passion for Design in New Technologies focused in VR, their impact in our society and the way we can use them for a better change.
+Hi, I'm Bernat, I'm a Freelance Visual Designer-Programmer-Teacher.
+I have a BSc in Eng. and a passion for Design in New Technologies focusing in VR, their impact in our society and the way we can use them for a better change.

 ## STUDIES